qdrant/landing_page/qdrant-landing/content/documentation/tutorials/hybrid-search-fastembed.md

 The `add` method will encode the documents and upload them to Qdrant.
 This is one of two fastembed-specific methods, that combines encoding and uploading into a single step.

-The `parallel` parameter controls the number of CPU cores used to encode data.
+The `parallel` parameter enables data-parallelism instead of built-in ONNX parallelism.

 Additionally, you can specify ids for each document, if you want to use them later to update or delete documents.
 If you don't specify ids, they will be generated automatically and returned as a result of the `add` method.